I mean, we're not used to running the grill when it's 95 degrees.

 But that position of getting there and getting through the incredible backlash when you try to implement it, that becomes the roadblock that stops us.

-W. When he came up with his plan to try to privatize a portion of Social Security by creating private accounts, people got the heebie jeebies over it.
+It stopped President Bush W when he came up with his plan to try to privatize a portion of Social Security by creating private accounts.

 Had we done it, that problem, that part of the entitlement problem would be solved for us because it would have worked.

-We just didn't get the chance to get there because the backlash was some so strong that some Republicans got weak knees.
+We just didn't get the chance to get there because the backlash was so strong that some Republicans got weak knees.

-Walker did have the benefit of large Republican majorities, and his base just backing him up saying, go forward, go forward, go forward, don't stop.
+Walker did have the benefit of large Republican majorities and his base just backing him up saying go forward, go forward, go forward, don't stop.

-Anyway, this is open line Friday, even though I have refused so far to take a call this hour, and that's going to change right now.
+Anyway, this is Open Line Friday, even though I have refused so far to take a call this hour, and that's going to change right now.

 1-800-282-2882 is the phone number on the Rush program.